SHORT BIRDING TOURS

 OVERVIEW

-We will leave the city early in the morning for a short drive to the marshes, where we will spend a full morning.
+We will leave the city early in the morning for a short drive to the marshes, where we will spend the rest of the morning.

 KEY SPECIES

-Chilean FlamingoAndean Gull, Puna Ibis (Andes Migrants – April to August).
+Chilean Flamingo, Puna Ibis (Andean migrants: April to August).

-For the tour details, prices, or if you have questions, please get in touch with us.
+For tour details, prices, or any questions you may have, please feel free to contact us.

 Si desea recibir el itinerario detallado en español, por favor háganoslo saber.